owid/owid-grapher/README.md

 A Grapher-based tool that creates more complex [data visualization user interfaces](https://ourworldindata.org/explorers/migration).

 Each explorer can be configured via a [panel](explorerAdminServer/) in the admin client.
-Their config files are stored in [a separate repository](https://github.com/owid/owid-content/tree/master/explorers).
+Their config files are stored in [a separate repository](https://github.com/owid/owid-content/tree/master/explorers) but will probably be moved to the DB soon.

 ### Grapher Admin

 - A [client-side](adminSiteClient/) project that provides a user interface for configuring graphers, explorers, and managing and uploading data.

 - A [server-side](adminSiteServer/) project that manages the MySQL database used by graphers.

 ### [Baker](baker/)